BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 > Compute services are often one of the primary reasons why companies move to the Azure platform.
 Azure provides a range of options for hosting applications and services.
 Here are some examples of compute services in Azure.
 >
 > Networking:\
 > Linking compute resources and providing access to applications is the key function of Azure networking.
-Networking functionality in Azure includes a range of options to connect the outside world to services and features in the global Azure datacenters.
+Networking functionality in Azure includes a range of options to connect the outside world to services and features in the global Azure data-centers.
 >
 > Storage:\
 > Azure provides four main types of storage services.